touchpi/touchpi-doc/docs/displays/waveshare3.5a/index.md

 ///

 ## Install Image
-It is a good idea to save some system files after installation of the Raspberry OS Bullseye Lite image.
+It is a good idea to save some system files after installation and first boot of the Raspberry Pi OS Bullseye Lite image.
-Image installation is described here [Installation](../../index.md#install).
+Image installation is described here: [Installation](../../index.md#install).

 /// details | Origin /boot/cmdline.txt
 ```